konstin/poc-monotrail/Readme.md

 .venv/bin/python path/to/your/script.py
 ```

-_wait, you said venv-less!_ We need to install a `.pth` hook and I don't want to pollute your user-global environment, so we isolate it in a venv you can just `rm -rf`. (it would of course be a lot cooler to have `virtual_sprawl +3.8 run path/to/your/script.py` but I don't know how to dynamically load, import-hook and launch a user-specified python version.
+_wait, you said venv-less!_ We need to install a `.pth` hook and I don't want to pollute your user-global environment, so we isolate it in a venv you can just `rm -rf`.
+You can use the resulting .venv for all of your projects while still having isolation (it would of course be a lot cooler to have `virtual_sprawl +3.8 run path/to/your/script.py` but I don't know how to dynamically load, import-hook and launch a user-specified python version.
 If you do, please tell me!)

 To install extras, use `VIRTUAL_SPRAWL_EXTRAS="extra1,extra2"`.

-## Debugging
+With `VIRTUAL_SPRAWL_ROOT` you can change the storage location if you really need to.
 Setting `RUST_LOG=debug` will give you many more details.

 ## Background